Oluwakemi-moyin/HR_DATA/README.md

 ### Inferences
 ---
 1. Overall Income Trends
+   - Employee with number -259 has the highest income of 239,988/year.
    - The Lowest Income per year for the organisation is 12,108 which was a Research Scientist from R&D Department (an ex-employee) followed by 12,602 also a Research Scientist from same department (a current employee).
    - The highest Income per year for the organization is 239,988 who is a Manager from the department of R&D (current employee)
    - The average of count of attrition is more likely to increase, by 0.19units when sum of Yearly Income is 33,600 or less than otherwise.